-When he first saw his new machine, Enrico Piaggio declared, “It looks like a wasp!”
-The name stuck.
-The birth of the Vespa changed the Italian language forever with the new verb – vespare, simply meaning to travel somewhere on a Vespa!
+When he first saw his new machine, Enrico Piaggio declared: “It looks like a wasp!”, and the name stuck.
+The birth of the Vespa gave Italians a new verb, vespare – simply meaning to travel somewhere on a Vespa.

 The Vespa’s iconic film appearance in 1953 romantic comedy Roman Holiday started it on the road to cultural stardom.
 A young Sting rode a Vespa in the 1979 film Quadrophenia, Matt Damon stole Jude Law’s in psychological thriller The Talented Mr Ripley, and an animated Vespa led an epic chase scene in Pixar’s Ratatouille.